Google Unveils Android XR Smart Glasses with Gemini AI

 If we talk about the Android XR, it is Google’s new platform built specifically for headsets and glasses and is designed to blend digital information with the real world across an ecosystem of devices.

-The Android XR glasses shown at Google I/O are equipped with a camera, microphones and built-in speakers, and they are paired with a smartphone that helps in providing compute and app access.
+The Android XR glasses shown at Google I/O are equipped with a camera, microphones, and built-in speakers.
+They will be further paired with a smartphone to provide compute and app access.

 The main highlight of combining these sensors with Gemini is that the glasses can interpret what the wearer sees and hears, which helps in enabling more relevant responses than traditional voice assistants.